Flat Green Beans (Charred, 12-Minute Recipe)

 Instructions

 - HEAT GRILL: to medium high.
-Fill large bowl with cold water with a cup of ice.
+Fill large bowl with cold water with a cup of ice (this will shock the beans and maintain a vibrant green color).

-- BLANCH FLAT GREEN BEANS: °Option 1 in microwave: Place washed trimmed beans in a large microwave-safe bowl or plate.
+- BLANCH FLAT GREEN BEANS: ° Microwave option: Place washed trimmed beans in a large microwave-safe bowl or plate.
 Cover with plastic wrap or another plate.
 Microwave on high for 1 1/2-3 minutes.
 You just want the beans partially cooked and flexible.
-Cooking time will depend on microwave wattage and covering (covering with plastic wrap takes less time). °° Option 2 in boiling water: Alternatively, place beans in boiling water for 2 minutes.
+Cooking time will depend on microwave wattage and covering (covering with plastic wrap or a plate takes less time). °° Boiling water option: Alternatively, place beans in boiling water for 2 minutes.
 Drain.
 Immediately drop blanched flat beans into bowl of ice water for 2 minutes to keep vibrant green color.
-Remove beans and pat dry with paper towel.
+Remove beans and pat dry with a paper towel.

 - MAKE VINAIGRETTE: Whisk together lemon juice, Dijon, garlic, salt, pepper in a small bowl or measuring cup.
 Slowly add oil while whisking until well blended.
-Shortcut: use a store bought vinaigrette dressing instead.
+Shortcut: use a store bought vinaigrette dressing instead.1/2 tablespoon lemon juice, 1/2 teaspoon Dijon mustard, 1/2 teaspoon minced garlic or more, 1/4 teaspoon salt, 1/8 teaspoon black pepper, 2 tablespoon extra virgin olive oil, optional: 1 tsp honey or maple syrup; 1/4-1/2 tsp red pepper flakes.

 - GRILL: Lightly spray beans with oil.
 Place them in a single layer on grill (perpendicular to grates so they don't fall through).
 Alternatively, use a grill basket sprayed with oil.
 Grill for 1-2 minutes until charred to the way you like them.
 Flip and grill other side.
 Don't overcook or they will become mushy.
 Note 2 if you have no grill.